TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 What is the TAC People's Ride?

-The TAC People’s Ride is a mass participation event within the Cadel Evans Great Ocean Road Race premier week of cycling.
-Participants ride the same roads as the professionals and can choose from two course distances – 59km and 113km.
+The TAC People’s Ride is a mass participation event within the Cadel Evans Great Ocean Road Race festival of cycling.
+Participants ride the same roads as the professionals and can choose from two course distances – 59km and 124km.

 The ride is presented by the TAC, Victoria’s Transport Accident Commission, whose mission is to support those injured on our roads and promote road safety.
 Together we can ride towards a future where every journey is a safe one.